hyprland-community/pyprland/site/gbar.md

 Runs [gBar](https://github.com/scorpion-26/gBar) on the "best" monitor from a list of monitors.

-Will take care of starting gbar on startup (you must not run it from another source like `hyprland.conf`).
+- Will take care of starting gbar on startup (you must not run it from another source like `hyprland.conf`).
+- Automatically restarts gbar on crash
+- Checks which monitors are on and take the best one from a provided list

 ## Command